uk-gov-mirror/ONSdigital.scalelink/docs/branch_and_deploy_guide.md

 ### Overview

 [GitHub Actions][github-actions] are triggered on pull request from any branch, including feature branches.
 This CI/CD pipeline ensures code does not enter the `develop` or `main` branches unless it has had certain checks.
-The repository is set up so that pull requests cannot be merged if these GitHub Actions fail.

-### Steps in the pull request pipeline
+### Pull request workflow steps

 1. **Trigger:**
-   - The pipeline is triggered when a `merge` is detected.
+   - When a `merge` is detected.

-2. **Branch check:**
+2. **Check branch:**
+   - Check the base branch for the pull request.
-   - Checks that the pull request is only into `main` if coming from `develop` or a branch whose name starts with `hotfix`.
+   - If the base branch is `main`, check if the branch is `develop` or has a name starting with `hotfix`.

-3. **Changelog check:**
+3. **Check changelog:**
-   - The changelog is checked for updates.
+   - Check that `CHANGELOG.md` has been updated.

-4. **Pre-commit hooks:**
+4. **Pre-commit:**
-   - All pre-commit hooks are run.
+   - Run all pre-commit hooks.

-5. **Unit tests:**
+5. **Test:**
-   - All unit tests are run.
+   - Run all unit tests on all versions of Python supported by the repo.

 ## Deployment process using GitHub Actions

 ### Overview

 The deployment process is automated using [GitHub Actions][github-actions].
 This CI/CD pipeline is triggered upon merging changes into the `main` branch.

-### Steps in the deployment pipeline
+It is separated into two workflows: one for incrementing the version tag in GitHub and the other for deploying to PyPI.

+### Increment version workflow steps

 1. **Trigger:**
-   - The pipeline is triggered when a `merge` into `main` is detected.
+   - When a `push` to `main` is detected.

-2. **Increment version:**
+2. **Extract repo version:**
-   - The version of the package is incremented.
+   - Extract the version of the repo from the location specified in `setup.py`.
-   - The new version tag is pushed.

-Further deployment steps will be added in due course.
+3. **Bump version and push tag:**
+   - Bump the repository version by pushing a new tag.

+### Deploy PyPI workflow steps

+1. **Trigger:**
+   - When a `push` to `main` is detected.

+2. **Build and verify package:**
+   - Use `uv` via `hynek/build-and-inspect-python-package` to:
+         - Build the package.
+         - Upload the built wheel and the source distribution as GitHub Actions artifacts.
+         - Lint the wheel contents using `check-wheel-contents`.
+         - Lint the PyPI README using `Twine` and upload it as a GitHub Actions artifact.
+         - Print the tree of both SDist and `wheel`, allowing manual checking of the content list.
+         - Print and upload the packaging metadata as a GitHub Actions artifact.

+3. **Download built package:**
+   - Download the built package from GitHub Actions artifacts to `dist`.

+4. **Upload package to PyPI:**
+   - Upload the package from `dist` to PyPI.

 ## Merging develop to main: A guide for maintainers